bczsalba/pytermgui/README.md

 The biggest bug holding back the release has been fixed.
 There is a couple of minor tasks on the TODO list that need finishing, and once that is done 1.0.0 _should_ be ready, bar documentation.

+### Update // December 31.

+I have just finished a massive combover of the entire project, improving _every single_ docstring.
+I am still deciding on which documentation generator to use, as sphinx seems very complicated and pdoc breaks on some newer type syntax.
+Oh the wonders of life.

+I am getting dangerously close to the deadline I set, but I should be on track still.

 Core principles
 ---------------